 One of our testers putting the Kore 93 through some medium-sized bumps.
 The Kore responded well.

 The 189cm length that we tested is not the ideal length for a bump ski.
 Even so, our testers found them to be a good ski on most bump runs — some key aspects of its design play into making it a good bump ski.
 The tip and tail rocker make for a more forgiving and less catchy experience when navigating the troughs.
-In this way, it's similar to the Black Crows Daemons.
-The quickness of the ski, stemming from its low swing weight, reminded our testers of the Blizzard Rustler 10.
-Finally, the narrow(ish) width underfoot allows for quick pivoting, like with the K2 Pinnacle 88 Ti.
+The quickness of the ski, stemming from its low swing weight, reminded our testers of shorter skis and the narrow(ish) width underfoot allows for quick pivoting.

 If you like to open it up and double or air bumps, the length we tested is fantastic.
 But if you like to zipper-line under the chair, a shorter version would suit you better.
 We recommend going at least one size down if you ski bumps more often than not.